KeyboardKit/KeyboardKitPro/README.md

 ## About KeyboardKit Pro

 [KeyboardKit][KeyboardKit] is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.
 KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales.

-Going pro is also a way to support this project.

-## Getting a license

-KeyboardKit Pro licenses are currently handled via [e-mail][Email].
-Pricing depends on project, team size and the number of bundles you register for.

-[Contact us][Email] for more information.

 ## Getting started